neomantra/lds/README.md

 ## Support

+This library is fresh meat and a moving target... please help make it awesome...

-Please submit feature requests and bug reports at the [Issues page on Gihub](http://github.com/neomantra/lds/issues).
+Submit feature requests and bug reports at the [Issues page on Gihub](http://github.com/neomantra/lds/issues).

 ## Contributors